 - Grab any of the resource publications (outside wall of Narthex) on Lutheranism, Baptism, etc.

 - Speak to Pastor Bottin, Claire Strand or call the church office at (256) 721-0041.

 Messiah is a welcoming, open church, ready and eager to receive you as brothers and sisters in Christ Jesus — so don’t hesitate to communicate your interest in worshiping at Messiah.

-Pastor Scott and Claire Strand can answer any specific questions you might have and help guide you through the process of joining if that’s what you decide to do.
+Pastor Bottin and Claire Strand can answer any specific questions you might have and help guide you through the process of joining if that’s what you decide to do.

 Do I have to take classes or “convert” to join?

 Not at all.
 Regardless of your background, where you came from, or how you were raised, if God is calling you to Messiah Lutheran, come!
 It is encouraged that new members attend an orientation session so that you are prepared for the Affirmation of Baptism that takes place when you join.

 Messiah periodically offers Sunday School classes and Bible Studies on Lutheran theology.
 These are particularly helpful for members who come from different Christian backgrounds, offering a deeper examination of the theology, Martin Luther, and the Lutheran doctrine that connects and defines us as a Christian faith.